 - Make a xylophone from different sizes of wood scraps

 Use the instruments to keep the beat with songs or even make up their own songs and tunes.
+This can help with sensory development and hand-eye coordination.
+Plus, it may even be a valuable exercise in patience for both you and your child.

 3. Musical Painting